 Roast your prime rib until the thermometer registers:

 - 115-120˚F for rare

 - 125-130˚F for medium rare

 - 145-150 F° for medium well

 Please keep in mind that the meat temperature will continue to rise 5-10 degrees when it’s resting out of the oven, so don’t over cook it!

+- Use a meat thermometer!
 You can use a probe that stays inside the meat the entire time it cooks or you can use a simple instant read meat thermometer.
 Either way, remember that each slice of meat is different and each oven is different.
 Don’t take the chance of ruining such an expensive piece of meat.
-Use the thermometer and follow these tips and your prime rib roast will turn out perfectly every time!

 Prime Rib Recipe